richMetellus/docs_SphinxDocTemplate/source/index.rst

      or you can do something more complex with custom scripts, to aggrade all your documents in one place and build a single release or multiple releases.
 You are only limited by your creativity.
-The same way you write code for complex project, you can do that with documentation as code (CI/CD, DVCS, etc...).
+The same way you write code for complex project, you can do that with documentation as code (CI/CD, DVCS, docker, etc...).

    .. note:: This template is not meant to add that complexity.
 It is the
        simplest and most basic way to get started.